The EPC Scheme

 In 2012, a number of changes were made to improve and update Energy Performance Certificates.
 The main changes were:

 As of April 2018, there may be a penalty given where properties do not meet the minimum energy efficiency standard of an ‘E’ EPC rating.
-The new regulations will come into force on April 1st 2018 and changes will affect both the commercial EPCs and residential EPCs within the private rented sector.
-Find out more about this update within our guide on how to get an Energy Performance Certificate.
+The new regulations came into force on 1 April 2018 and affected both the commercial EPCs and residential EPCs within the private rented sector.
+Find out more about this update in our guide on how to get an Energy Performance Certificate.

 Getting an EPC

 EPCs are only available from accredited Energy Assessors with the appropriate level of training and qualifications.
-You can get instant quotes for Energy Performance Certificates from accredited Domestic Energy Assessors through reallymoving.com.
+You can get instant quotes for Energy Performance Certificates from accredited Domestic Energy Assessors through reallymoving.

 There are some exemptions for buildings that do not require an EPC: